 |July 1, 2026 – June 30, 2027||$2,000|

-IEPA also offers rebates of $1,500 to Illinois residents for the purchase of a new electric motorcycle after July 1, 2022.
+IEPA also offers rebates of $1,500 to Illinois residents for the purchase of an electric motorcycle.
 EV owners must apply for the rebate within 90 days of purchasing or leasing and registering the EV in Illinois.
 Applicants may only receive one rebate in a 10-year period.
 Rebate award amounts may not exceed the purchase price of the vehicle.
+Low-income applicants will be given funding priority.
 Additional restrictions apply.
-For more information, see the IEPA Climate and Equitable Jobs Act website.
+For more information, see the IEPA EV Rebate website.

 (Reference Public Act 102-0662)